tari-labs/tari-university/src/merged-mining/merged-mining-scene/MergedMiningIntroduction.md

 1,546,000 to maintain its Application Specific Integrated Circuit (ASIC) resistance and hence guard against 51% attacks.
 The Monero team proposes changes to their PoW every scheduled fork (i.e. every six months) ([[14]], [[15]]).
 - An interesting question arises regarding what needs to happen to the Tari blockchain if the Monero blockchain is hard forked.
-Since the CryptoNight v7 hard fork, the network hash rate for Monero hovers around approximately 500&nbsp;MH/s, whereas in the two months immediately prior it was approximately 1,000&nbsp;MH/s [[20]](https://chainradar.com/xmr/chart).
+Since the CryptoNight v7 hard fork, the network hash rate for Monero hovers around approximately 500MH/s, whereas in the two months immediately prior it was approximately 1,000MH/s [[20]](https://chainradar.com/xmr/chart).
 Thus 50% of the hash power can be ascribed to ASICS and botnet miners.

 ![MoneroHashRate](./sources/MoneroHashRate.png)

-NiceHash statistics for CryptoNight v7 [[21]] show a lag of two days for approximately 100,600&nbsp;miners to get up to speed with providing the new hashing power after the Monero hard fork.
+NiceHash statistics for CryptoNight v7 [[21]] show a lag of two days for approximately 100,600 miners to get up to speed with providing the new hashing power after the Monero hard fork.

  <p align="center"><img src="./sources/CryptoNight-v7.png" width="750" /></p>